ngbolin/Jap2Eng/README.md

 Using the model, I'm getting a BLEURT of XX on the test dataset using a 2-layer Bidirectional LSTM ala [Luong, Pham and Manning (2015)](https://arxiv.org/abs/1508.04025).
 As the helper code provided in the Assignment has TensorBoard enabled, we've plotted the performance of the model.

 Using our Bidirectional LSTM, we obtained a BLEURT of XX on the holdout dataset.
-On the other hand, our Transformer A(dvanced) achieved a BLEURT of 0.48.
+Our Transformer B(asic) achieved a BLEURT of 0.1970.
+On the other hand, our Transformer A(dvanced) achieved a BLEURT of 0.4800.

 ### Conclusion